 Deep within the jungles of Huashan 1914 Creative Park lies a chic outdoor café that reportedly bakes the best cookies in Taipei.
 Customers recommend that you always request for the freshly-baked ones, which are absolutely warm, gooey, and delicious.

 Of course, you also can’t skip on coffee at Coffee DPT.
 Their year-round menu offers espresso, lattes, Americano, cappuccino, cold brew coffee and also tea.
-They also have seasonal menus: the winter menu, for example, included hot chocolate and pour over coffee from Ethiopia and Kenya.
+They also have seasonal menus: the winter menu, for example, includes hot chocolate and pour over coffee from Ethiopia and Kenya.

 Address: No. 1, Section 1, Bade Road, Zhongzheng District, Taipei City, 100 (Google maps)

 Opening hours: Mon: 12pm – 7pm, Tues to Sun: 12pm – 8pm

 This Japanese-style house was, in fact, designed and built by a Japanese professor in 1931.
 After the Second World War, it became a residential home for a Taiwanese professor Dr. Ting-Ying Ma.
 In 2010, a Taipei city official declared it a heritage building, and it is now open to the public for visiting and dining.

 Qing Tian Qi Liu serves a robust food menu which is very popular among the locals, so be sure to make a reservation well ahead if you are interested in enjoying some Japanese-inspired food & beverage items.